pjb7687/single/README.md

 Prerequisites
 ---
 0. Auto-focusing and Auto flow runs in seperate threads, so CPU with quad core or more cores is desired.
-Also vertical screen resolution should be equal or more than 1080 pixels.
+Also vertical screen resolution should be more than 1050 pixels.
 1. All required device drivers (EMCCD, counterboards, Z-axis stages, etc.).
 2. NI VISA with Visual Studio Examples.
 To install it properly, you should *customize* your setup and ensure to install *Development Support*-*.Net Framework xxx Lauguages Support*-*Examples*.
 It installs not only examples but also required .Net DLLs.
 (FYI, Visual Studio 2010 == .Net 4.0, Visual Studio 2013 == .Net 4.5)
 3. NI DAQmx with Visual Studio Examples.
 To install it properly, you should *customize* your setup and ensure to install *Development Support*-*.Net Framework xxx Lauguages Support*-*Examples*.
 It installs not only examples but also required .Net DLLs.